These 8 Yoga Poses May Help You Find Relief for Migraine Attacks

 Lion’s pose (Simhasana)

-- Kneel on the floor with your hips on your heels, palms on floor.
+- Kneel on the floor with your hips on your heels, palms on the floor.

 - Exhale, arching back with mouth wide open, tongue out, and make a "roar" sound.